kudawdev/nifi-monitoring-splunk/docs/en/configuration.md

 ## Select Template

-To use the template that was previously loaded, drag the template option from the menu to the worksheet.
+To use the template that was previously loaded, drag the template option from the menu to the work space.
 A pop-up window will open and select the template to use.

 ![image](/assets/images/nifi/select_template.png)